mylozzax/lozzax/README.md

 #### ASAN

-Configure Monero with the -D SANITIZE=ON cmake flag, eg:
+Configure lozzax with the -D SANITIZE=ON cmake flag, eg:

 ```bash
 cd build/debug && cmake -D SANITIZE=ON -D CMAKE_BUILD_TYPE=Debug ../..
 ```

-You can then run the monero tools normally.
+You can then run the lozzax tools normally.
 Performance will typically halve.

 #### valgrind